secretbosscode/telegram-stories-viewer-bot/README.md

 ### Manual Payment Verification

-If your upgrade payment is not confirmed within an hour, you can verify it manually.
+After sending your upgrade payment, you can speed up confirmation by verifying it manually.
 Obtain the transaction hash (TXID) from your wallet and run:

 ```
 /verify <txid>